-The photograph above is thought to be of post war torn Cologne on the Rhine, the bombed Hohenzollernbrucke Bridge with the damaged Cologne cathedral in the background.
+The photograph above is post war torn Cologne on the Rhine, the bombed Hohenzollernbrucke Bridge with the damaged Cologne cathedral in the background.

 The picture above is of the bride who in the absence of her father was given away by a senior officer who is thought to be either a Major or a Colonel.

 The photo above is a friend of Lt Britton (nee Curley) but sadly we do not know her name.
 If you can help with this information please contact Qaranc.co.uk

 Sadly none of the QARANC.co.uk team had a German posting and would love to expand this page with more details about the hospital and include a photograph.
 If you are a former or serving member of the Queen Alexandra's Royal Army Nursing Corps we would love your help.
 We would also like to hear from anyone who can provide directions and an address to get to the location of BMH Munster.
 Contact Qaranc.co.uk